Pulmonary Hypertension and Scleroderma

 Your doctor should be monitoring you regularly to check on the health of your heart and lungs.
 It is important to have regular screening for heart and lung function.
 Pulmonary function tests, echocardiography, chest X-rays, or CT scans can help identify problems.
 You may be referred to a pulmonary physician for evaluation and treatment recommendations.

-There is no cure for PAH, but treatment can help to relieve symptoms, improve function, and slow the progression of PAH in scleroderma.
+There is no cure for PAH in scleroderma, but treatment can help to relieve symptoms, improve function, and slow the progression of PAH in scleroderma.
 Endothelial cells have many functions in our blood vessels.
 Endothelial cell dysfunction was discovered to be a key trigger for the development of vascular damage in systemic sclerosis.
 PAH is a major consequence of this damage.
 This discovery led to development of several treatment options over the past 20 years.